Chonghe-Jiang/Chores_WINE2024/README.md

 # Computing Competitive Equilibrium for Chores: Linear Convergence and Lightweight Iteration
-Official implementation of "Computing Competitive Equilibrium for Chores: Linear Convergence and Lightweight Iteration", which is accepted as WINE 2024.
+Official implementation of "Computing Competitive Equilibrium for Chores: Linear Convergence and Lightweight Iteration".

+The preliminery version is accepted by WINE 2024.
+See https://arxiv.org/abs/2410.04036 for the paper.

-Move to each folder-main to test algorithms on demos and reproduce our results.
+Move to the folder-main to test algorithms on demos and reproduce our results.